Compare & Save on Conveyancing Solicitors

 Speak to Accredited Conveyancers & Save Today!

-Always ask your solicitor for a breakdown of your fees.
-This helps to avoid any surprise costs that may be added later on.
-Also, if your solicitor does not include VAT in their initial quote, make sure that you ask them for a full quote.
+Always ask for a breakdown of your fees, including the upfront costs.
+This means you can keep an eye on any hidden costs that you may have to account for further down the line.
+If your solicitor does not include VAT in their initial quote, make sure that you ask them for a full quote.

 Some solicitors may try to charge you for any photocopies.
-However, this should be free of charge so make sure you challenge this.
+However, this should be free of charge, so you must challenge this.

 Compare Local Conveyancers